 Wikimedia Commons: A media library and database for free images, videos, music and audio files.
 Contains only materials with free license and above all the Creative Commons-licensed material.
 You can search both materials and upload your own material.

-Pixabay: A website where users can upload photos and videos without copyright.
+Pixabay and Pexels: Websites where users can upload photos without copyright.
+At Pixabay you can also find videos to use.
 The material can be used free of charge and you do not have to specify a license.
-The license for all material on the website is Creative Commons 0 ( CC0 ) which means that the creator does not need to be specified.
+The license for all material on the websites is Creative Commons 0 ( CC0 ) which means that the creator does not need to be specified.

 Referencing CC material